dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/seeds.md

 * [`seed` command](seed)

 ## Getting started
-Seeds are CSV files in your dbt project (typically in your `data` directory), that dbt can load into your data warehouse using the `dbt seed` command.
+Seeds are CSV files in your dbt project (typically in your `seeds` directory), that dbt can load into your data warehouse using the `dbt seed` command.

 Seeds can be referenced in downstream models the same way as referencing models — by using the `ref` [function](dbt-jinja-functions/ref).